FRC2642/FRC-2015cb/README.md

 # FRC-2015cb
-This contains working code for Team 2642 2015 robot.
+This contains (almost) working code for Team 2642 2015 robot.
 Released under an MIT license.
 Made with love by Pitt Pirates in Eclipse IDE.

 ## Contents